Amshra267/Amshra267/Readme.md

 ### About me
 </br>
-Myself Aman Mishra, I am very fascinated with the way Mathematics is ruling the world.
+Myself Aman Mishra, I am fascinated with the way Mathematics is ruling the world.
 I also want to contribute something through mathematical stuffs therefore I am working on real life mathematical applications in the field of Artificial Intelligence.
-I like to play cricket in free time and believe it or not I am a good speaker and debater also.
+Other than this i am leaning Digital Electronics.
+In mean time, like to play cricket and believe it or not I am a good speaker and debater also.
 </br>

-- 🌱 I’m currently learning pybullet, reinforcement learning.
+- 🌱 I’m currently learning about FPGAs and digital electronics.
 - 👯 I’m looking for College Reopening desperately.
 - 💬 Ask me about Vector calculus.
 - 📫 How to reach me: By Mail